thin-edge/tedge-management-ui/tedge/package/README.md

 # Package tedge-mgmt-server

-This folder contains a `npfm.yaml` file to create packages (deb, apk, rpm). these can be installed on a running thin egde, e.g. [tedge-demo-container](https://github.com/thin-edge/tedge-demo-container).
+This folder contains a `npfm.yaml` file to create packages (deb, apk, rpm). these can be installed on a running thin edge, e.g. [tedge-demo-container](https://github.com/thin-edge/tedge-demo-container).

 ## Pre-requisites